India: Delhi struggles to fight toxic smog during Diwali – DW – 10/29/2024

 Last week, Delhi hospitals reported a 30-40% rise in respiratory illnesses, especially among children and the elderly.

-Apart from short-term effects such as coughing, wheezing, difficulty breathing and irritation of the eyes, exposure to toxic air can have several long-term outcomes.
+Apart from short-term effects such as coughing, wheezing, difficulty breathing and irritation of the eyes, exposure to toxic air can have negative long-term outcomes.

 "For those with pre-existing conditions, exposure can significantly exacerbate their health problems.
 The fine particulate matter can penetrate deep into the lungs, reaching the alveoli and even entering the bloodstream.
 This translocation poses serious risks to cardiovascular health, increasing the likelihood of stroke and ischemic heart disease, particularly among the elderly," said Kumar.